usc-isi-i2/table-linker/README.md

 - `--score-column`: The column name with scores for evaluation
 - `--gpu-resources`: Optional, if given, the system will use only the specified GPU ID for running.
 - `--tag`: a tag to use in the output file to identify the results of running the given pipeline
-- `--parallel-count`: Optional, if specified, the system will run `n`processes parallelly.
+- `--parallel-count`: Optional, if specified, the system will run `n`processes in parallel.
 Default is `1`.
 - `--output`: optional, defines a name for the output file for each input file.
 The pattern is a string where {} gets substituted by the name of the input file, minus the extension.
 Default is `output_{}`
 - `--output-folder`: optional, if given, the system will save the output file of each pipeline to given folder with given file naming pattern from `--output`.